JieqiongDai/Single-Cell-CNV-Evolution/README.md

 # SingleCellCNV-Evolution
 ## Description
-This snakemake pipeline is for single cell copy number evolutionary analysis starting with 10 X single cell CNV data.
+This snakemake pipeline is for single cell copy number evolutionary analysis using 10 X single cell CNV data and the MEDALT package.
+The pipeline may be run on an HPC or in a local environment.

 ## Software Requirements
 * [Snakemake](https://snakemake.readthedocs.io/en/stable/)